 Inclusive education is an ongoing process aimed at offering quality education for all, while respecting diversity and the different needs and abilities, characteristics and learning expectations of the students and communities, eliminating all forms of discrimination (UNESCO, 2009)

-At Woodlands Park School we are committed to supporting a whole school culture and values which underpin the actions and initiatives to promote; presence, participation and engagement, and achievement of students with special educational needs.
+At Woodlands Park School we are committed to supporting a whole school culture and values which underpin the actions and initiatives to promote; presence, participation and engagement, and achievement of students with additional educational needs.

 We work hard to ensure school systems, approaches, external services and stakeholder support reflects empathy, care and excellence.